Course details

-One of the leading courses of its kind in the country, this degree prepares you for a technical career in the pulsating world of live events.
-With the technology involved becoming ever more complex, there is an urgent demand for more skilled engineers and technicians in the industry.
+One of the leading courses of its kind in the country, this degree prepares you for a technical career in the exciting world of live events.
+With the technology involved becoming ever more sophisticated, there is an urgent demand for more skilled engineers and technicians in the industry.
+At Derby we have been teaching Entertainment Engineering for 25 years and our graduates are working across the industry and around the world at the highest levels.
+You will gain real-world experience of mounting live events on this highly practical course, guided by a team of experienced professionals.

 - Work in a challenging, stimulating and creative learning environment – harnessing world-class equipment in our dedicated facilities